- 20 February 2019

 Impact stage: Impacts of innovation activities are measured with business or products metrics

-Due to the gradual nature of innovation, different indicators will have to be used depending on the stage of implementation of the Innovation project.
-The different metrics will encompass the three stages of the innovation process and will allow to precisely quantify the economic outputs but also the inputs and the quality of the innovation process within a company.
+Due to the progressive nature of innovation, different indicators will have to be used depending on the stage of implementation of the Innovation project.
+The various metrics will encompass the three stages of the innovation process.
+It will allow to precisely quantify the economic outputs but also the inputs and the quality of the innovation process within a company.

 INPUT METRICS: They will be used to measure the investments and correspond to the “I” in the ROI ratio.
 The classical ones could be: